 Discerning Adult-Onset Asthma from Other Conditions

-Because asthma so commonly reveals itself in childhood, it can be challenging to determine whether your condition is truly asthma rather than other respiratory conditions such as chronic bronchitis, early detection of emphysema, or COPD.
+Because asthma so commonly reveals itself in childhood, it can be challenging to diagnose whether your condition is truly asthma rather than other respiratory conditions such as chronic bronchitis, early detection of emphysema, or COPD.
 What separates asthma from these other conditions is that asthma is usually atopic, which is to say that it arises from a genetic predisposition to allergic reactions.
 Exploring your family history of allergies and asthma will help you identify your condition.

 Since you can develop asthma later in life, if you suspect this is the cause of your shortness of breath and tightness in the chest, you’ll want to see an asthma treatment specialist as soon as possible to begin discussing medications and strategies for avoiding attacks.
 While asthma is a manageable condition in adulthood, its adult-onset variant is often more severe than when it manifests itself in childhood, which means you need to be particularly vigilant about preventing further attacks.
 Lifestyle changes involving smoking cessation and weight loss can be an essential first step in limiting risk.
 To the extent that limiting exposure to environmental and chemical allergens is possible, your doctor will likely advise you to do that as well.
-Still, bronchodilators and corticosteroids may be necessary to stop and prevent attacks.
+Still, treatments such as bronchodilators and corticosteroids may be necessary to stop and prevent attacks.